 Therefore, lower income translates to lower student loan payments, and vice versa.

-When calculating your payment as a married borrower, your loan servicer will use your combined household income.
-But if you file your income taxes separately and enroll in SAVE, PAYE or IBR, your monthly payment will be based on your income — not your spouse’s.
+When calculating your payment as a married borrower, your loan servicer will use your combined household income if you file jointly.
+But if you file your income taxes separately and enroll in IBR, your monthly payment will be based on your individual income — not your spouse's.
+This same principle is expected to apply under RAP once it becomes available.

 That said, there are some caveats on how income is reported depending on where you live.